brunokim/logic-engine/notes/attr.md

     [                {}     [C1, C2]   Z    V3]
     [                {}         [C2]   Z    V3]
     [                {}           []   Z    V3]  % Z = V3

+## Builtin bindings

+I've implemented just a few builtin functions, among them the most complex being `unicode(-Ch, +Category)`, which iterates over all unicode codepoints in a category;
+and `unifiable(+X, +Y, -Unifier)`, that returns the necessary bindings to make `X=Y` succeed, modulo attributes.

+Both of these predicates require binding a Ref to a value -- `Ch` and `Unifier`, respectively.
+If we ignore attributes, then it's a minor operation, that only requires changing the Ref cell and trailing it within the WAM.
+However, if these variables are attributed we need to do much more, by pushing a new UnificationFrame, setting the instruction pointer to `$check_attribute` or `$join_attribute`, and changing the machine's mode.

+The builtin function signature (`func(m *Machine, args []Addr) error`) receives a pointer to the machine, so it's feasible to manipulate it to execute the whole operation.
+However, so far I've adopted the rule of thumb that major operations should become instructions, leaving builtins to simple wrappers, either of instructions or Golang operations.

+This was the rationale for having `put_attr`, `get_attr`, and `jump` as instructions, even though they are conceptually simple in terms of manipulation.

+I can either 1) promote these binding operations to instructions; or 2) allow builtins to bind and manipulate the whole machine, and find another justification for the distinction between builtins and instructions.
+(A third option is to *abolish* any distinction, and treat instructions as builtins with well-known names.
+This doesn't seem good because instructions have diverse parameters, while builtins mostly work with what's in the registers/stack memory.)